Purpose

 Operational Training

 All residents receive comprehensive training in each of the operational areas during orientation, including formalized training in sterile compounding and aseptic technique.
-At the beginning of the residency year, residents are paired with an experienced preceptor who will oversee their operational staffing learning experience through the year and provide residents with summative feedback.
+At the beginning of the residency year, residents are paired with an experienced preceptor who will oversee their operational staffing learning experience throughout the year and provide residents with summative feedback.

 Staffing Areas